DataHenHQ/documentations/source/high_level.rst

 Job Pages
 =========

-Any Pages that are added by your scraper so that AnswersEngine can fetch them, are all contained within the job, these are called job pages.
+Any Pages that are added by your scraper so that Datahen can fetch them, are all contained within the job, these are called job pages.

 ForceFetch, when set to true, will force a page to be re-fetched if it is not fresh, as determined by freshness-type(day, week, month, year, any) that you have set on the scraper.
 Note: ForceFetch only works on pages that already exist in the Fetch platform.
 It has no effect on pages that does not exist, therefore, it will fetch the pages regardless if you force them to or not.